njs-guy/bst-graph/README.md

 # BST Graph

-Generate Pokémon base stat total charts similar to what's seen on Bulbapedia.
+Generate Pokémon base stat total graphs similar to what's seen on Bulbapedia.

 # Features

 - Can fully edit any stat and use any name.
   - Great for fakémon!
-- Export to SVG.
+- Export to PNG or SVG.
-  - PNG coming soon!
 - Autofill stats from Pokémon name.
 (Based on Generation 8.)
 - Also works on mobile!
 - Open source under MIT license.